escherba/dotfiles/notes/docker-jupyter.rst

 In case of an error ``could not select device driver "" with capabilities: [[gpu]]``::

-  sudo apt install nvidia-container-toolkit sudo systemctl restart docker
+  sudo snap remove --purge docker sudo apt-get install docker.io nvidia-container-toolkit containerd

 If you encounter the following error while attempting to install ``nvidia-docker2``::

     The following packages have unmet dependencies: